-ARP's attacks on early voting are unfounded, and it cannot establish "extraordinary circumstances" to justify transfer of its appeal to this Court.
-As a result, the Court should deny ARP's Petition.
+ARP's attacks on early voting are unfounded, and it cannot establish "good cause" to expedite this Court's inevitable agreement with the judgment below.
+As a result, the Court should deny ARP's Motion for Procedural Order, and this appeal should proceed in the normal course.

-RESPECTFULLY SUBMITTED this 6th day of July, 2022.
+RESPECTFULLY SUBMITTED this 5th day of July, 2022.